CHESTERTON — Thomas Centennial Park could soon have new public restrooms and community space as a result of a recently launched crowdfunding campaign.

 "This project will provide a much needed amenity in the heart of Chesterton’s historic downtown, and will enhance the use of Thomas Centennial Park," said Chesterton Park Board member Candy Tucker.

-"We hope that the community agrees and supports the town’s efforts to make these thoughtfully designed rail cars comfortable, clean, and accessible," she said.
+"We hope that the community agrees and supports the town’s efforts to make these thoughtfully designed rail cars comfortable, clean and accessible."

 Since the CreatINg Places program began last fall, projects have raised in excess of $1.2 million in public funds and an additional $991,500 in matching IHCDA funds.